New Jersey Sales Tax and Use Tax

 Taxes in New Jersey are destination-based, meaning the New Jersey sales tax rate is based, or determined from, the destination location an item is shipped to.
 This complicates business for retailers who need to have the exact and up-to-date sales tax rate for every shipment they make.

-To see a full breakout of sales tax rates in NJ by state, county, city and special district, use our easy New Jersey sales tax calculator.
-After putting in any ZIP code, you can enter a retail price to calculate sales tax totals.
+To see a full breakout of New Jersey sales tax rates by state, county, city and special district, use our easy New Jersey sales tax calculator.
+After putting in any ZIP code, you can enter a retail price to calculate New Jersey sales tax totals.

 The New Jersey state use tax rate is the same as the state, county, city and special district rates.

 If you reside in NJ, use tax is due to the state on any and all transactions where sales tax has not been paid, even out-of-state internet sales.

 Who has to pay New Jersey sales tax or use tax?

 In general, a business must collect and remit all applicable New Jersey sales taxes if that business has nexus, a physical presence such as a brick-and-mortar location, within a given state.
 The presence of an employee or salesperson, delivery by the seller's vehicle, and storage of materials usually establishes nexus as well.